kharrigian/kharrigian.github.io/_pages/about.md

 * Born in Chicago, IL and raised in Los Angeles, CA.
 * Earned a BS in Mathematics from Northeastern University in Boston, MA.
-* Currently a Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Turner Broadcasting, and Warner Bros.
+* Currently a Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Warner Bros., and Turner Broadcasting.
 * Self-taught computer scientist, with current research focusing primarily on natural language processing, multi-modal machine learning, and anomaly detection.
 * Fostered over 40 rescue Golden Retrievers before moving away to college.
-Cannot wait to adopt one of my own.
+Cannot wait to adopt one of my own!
 * My favorite hobby is model railroading.
-You can find out more about my layout [<span style="color:blue">here</span>](https://kharrigian.github.io/hobbies/)
+You can find out more about my layout [<span style="color:blue">here</span>](https://kharrigian.github.io/hobbies/).

 ## News Alerts